Mindfulness during stroke rehabilitation can lead to big gains.

 Promoting Healing Through the Present Moment

-During stroke recovery, it can be hard to be present, especially if you struggle with your new normal.
+During stroke recovery, it can be hard to be present, especially if you struggle with coming to terms with your new normal.

 If you find yourself reminiscing about the past or yearning for the future, this is understandable but not mindful.
-As a result, it doesn’t encourage as much happiness as a mindful approach would.
+As a result, it doesn’t encourage as much happiness as a mindful approach does.

 Often, it’s not our intention to have wandering minds.
 It’s likely something that we’ve been doing our entire lives, and because of neuroplasticity, our brains have become very efficient at wandering.

 Luckily, it can work the other way around, too.
 You can use neuroplasticity to train yourself to be more mindful, and a great tool for this is meditation.

 - Grow the grey matter of your brain

 - Improve balance, attention, and emotion regulation